 Parents and care teachers are encouraged to keep in regular contact with each other regarding student progress.

 Located in the main building, Student Services provides a range of support for students.
 Parents are encouraged to contact Student Services regarding attendance and if early dismissal is required by the student.
-The Student Services team may contact families if they have concerns regarding student notes or signing in or out.
+The Student Services team may contact families if they have concerns regarding attendance, student notes or signing in/out.

 Students can -

-- Sign in and out of school electronically for a variety of accepted reasons.
-This allows the school to accurately monitor school attendance.
+- Sign in and out of school electronically for a variety of acceptable reasons.
+This allows the school to accurately monitor attendance.